 Our curriculum aims to provide all Hanson students with the opportunity to experience quality education inside the classroom and beyond.
 In facilitating these learning experiences, we encourage our students to take ownership of their own academic and social development so that they assume increasing levels of responsibility.
 Our school community ensures each and every young person is treated as an individual, belongs to ‘Team Hanson’ and is given the opportunity to optimise their potential.
 We believe that success should be measured by how our students develop holistically throughout their time at Hanson, to succeed as young aspiring adults.

-Our curriculum aims to provide a broad, balanced and inclusive curriculum designed to encompass the needs of all students regardless of background, starting point or ability.
-Alongside the core subjects of English, Mathematics and Science, students will also study subjects that suit their interests and strengths, following well-defined pathways towards their post 16 education and future careers.
+Hanson aims to provide a broad, balanced and inclusive curriculum designed to encompass the needs of all students, regardless of background, starting point or ability.
+Alongside the core subjects of English, Mathematics and Science, students can also study a variety of non-core subjects covering the Creative Arts, Technology, Humanities and Physical Education.
+This means students can choose subjects which reflect their interests and strengths, following well-defined vocational and academic pathways towards their post 16 education and future careers.

 At Hanson equality is embedded in our curriculum and all our staff aspire to provide challenging, personalised lessons to all students irrespective of their needs.
 Moreover, where students struggle to adapt to the demands of the school environment, or find external circumstances demanding, we provide quality pastoral care and support necessary to overcome these barriers.